ebcoop/rulesandpolicies/Rules.md

 2. Every application must be considered by the board.

-3. If the board approves the application, the applicantâ€™s name and any other information required under the Law must be entered in the register of members within 28 days of the boardâ€™s approval.
+3. If the board approves the application, the applicant’s name and any other information required under the Law must be entered in the register of members within 28 days of the board’s approval.

 4. The applicant must be notified in writing of the entry in the register and the applicant is then entitled to the privileges attaching to membership.